-Dancer and choreographer Alastair Marriott is a Principal Character Artist with The Royal Ballet.
-His many works for the Company include Night Falls Fast, Grey Garden, Being and Having Been, Tanglewood, Children of Adam, Sensorium, ‘Trespass’ (Metamorphosis: Titian 2012, in collaboration with Christopher Wheeldon), In the Hothouse (Diamond Jubilee Gala) and Connectome.
+English choreographer and dancer Alastair Marriott was a Principal Character Artist of The Royal Ballet.
+His many works for the Company include Night Falls Fast, Grey Garden, Being and Having Been, Tanglewood, Children of Adam, Sensorium, ‘Trespass’ (Metamorphosis: Titian 2012, in collaboration with Christopher Wheeldon), In the Hothouse (Diamond Jubilee Gala), Connectome and The Unknown Soldier.
 He created the choreography for The Royal Opera’s production of The Tsarina’s Slippers.
-His wide repertory with the Company as a dancer includes Von Rothbart (Swan Lake), Drosselmeyer (The Nutcracker), Dr Coppélius (Coppélia), Widow Simone (La Fille mal gardée), Kostcheï (The Firebird), High Brahmin (La Bayadère) and Step-Sister (Cinderella) and Lorenzo (Don Quixote).
+His wide repertory as a dancer includes Von Rothbart (Swan Lake), Drosselmeyer (The Nutcracker), Dr Coppélius (Coppélia), Widow Simone (La Fille mal gardée), Kostcheï (The Firebird), High Brahmin (La Bayadère), Step-Sister (Cinderella) and Lorenzo (Don Quixote).
 He left the Company in 2019.

-Marriott was born in St Margaret’s at Cliffe and trained at Deal Dance Centre and at both The Royal Ballet Lower and Upper Schools, and on graduating joined the Company.
-Roles away from The Royal Ballet have included the Prince in Matthew Bourne’s Swan Lake.
-His choreography for The Royal Ballet School includes Prelude and Fugue, Schrumpf and Simple Symphony, and his other work as a choreographer includes: for Darcey Bussell, ‘Kiss’, a pas de deux (Sadler’s Wells) and The Red Shoes (Viva la Diva Arena Tour); for Mara Galeazzi Lieder and Look West; a pas de deux at The Royal Variety Performance 2010; and a collaboration with Wheeldon for the extinguishing of the flame at the London 2012 Olympics, involving over 200 dancers.
+Marriott was born in St Margaret’s at Cliffe and trained at Deal Dance Centre and through The Royal Ballet School, going on to graduate into the Company.
+Roles away from The Royal Ballet have included Prince (Matthew Bourne’s Swan Lake).
+His choreography for The Royal Ballet School includes Prelude and Fugue, Schrumpf and Simple Symphony.
+His other work as a choreographer includes: for Darcey Bussell, ‘Kiss’, a pas de deux (Sadler’s Wells) and The Red Shoes (Viva la Diva Arena Tour); for Mara Galeazzi, Lieder and Look West; a pas de deux at The Royal Variety Performance 2010; and a collaboration with Wheeldon for the extinguishing of the flame at the London 2012 Olympics, involving more than two hundred dancers.

 Marriott’s awards include three nominations for Best Classical Choreography at the Critics’ Circle Dance Awards.
-Summer 2014 marks his 25th year with The Royal Ballet.
+He celebrated his 25th year with The Royal Ballet in summer 2014.

 News and features